 Students study a wide variety of texts, covering prose, poetry and drama, from the 17th to the 21st Century.
 The texts are selected to both represent key texts in the history of literature and also to provide enjoyment and enrichment.
 Students also choose a text of their own to study and research for coursework.
 Most students find the process of wide reading in order to select their text one of the most fascinating and rewarding aspects of the course.
-Typical choices are novels by Monica Ali, Chimimanda Ngozi Adichie, Ian McEwan and Zora Neale Thurston.
+Typical choices include novels by Monica Ali, Chimimanda Ngozi Adichie, Ian McEwan and Khaled Hosseini.

-Unit 1 Drama and Poetry pre-1900 (40%)
+Component 1: Drama (30%)